Approximation Algorithms for the Joint Replenishment Problem with Deadlines: Upper Bound of 1.5 for Equal-Length Periods

-Thus, in the following we focus on the case $d_{\min} < r_{\max}$.
-Any feasible solution has to place an~order at or before $d_{\min}$ and at or after $r_{\max}$.
-Furthermore, by shifting these orders we may assume that the first and last orders occur exactly at times $d_{\min}$ and $r_{\max}$, respectively.
+Now focus on the case $d_{\min} < r_{\max}$.
+Any feasible solution has to place an order at or before $d_{\min}$ and at or after $r_{\max}$.
+Furthermore, by shifting these orders, assume that the first and last orders occur exactly at times $d_{\min}$ and $r_{\max}$, respectively.

 The problem is thus to choose a set $T$ of warehouse ordering times that contains $d_{\min}$, $r_{\max}$, and possibly other times from the interval $(d_{\min},r_{\max})$, and then to decide, for each retailer $\rho$, which warehouse orders it joins.
 Note that $r_{\max}-d_{\min} \leq 1$, and therefore each demand period contains $d_{\min}$, $r_{\max}$, or both.
-Hence, all demands of a retailer $\rho$ can be satisfied by joining the warehouse orders at times $d_{\min}$ and $r_{\max}$ at additional cost of $2\cost$.
-It is possible to reduce the retailer ordering cost to $\cost$ if (and only if) there is a warehouse order that occurs within $\demands_\rho$, where $\demands_\rho$ is the intersection of all demand periods of retailer $\rho$.
+Hence, all demands of a retailer $\rho$ can be satisfied by joining the warehouse orders at times $d_{\min}$ and $r_{\max}$ at additional cost of $2\costof{\rho}$.
+It is possible to reduce the retailer ordering cost to $\costof{\rho}$ if (and only if) there is a warehouse order that occurs within $\demands_\rho$, where $\demands_\rho$ is the intersection of all demand periods of retailer $\rho$.
 (To this end, $\demands_\rho$ has to be non-empty.)